lns/memoire/docs/API.md

     in previously opened episode, if the previous episode is not closed by a call of `close_episode()`. """ pass

-  def close_episode(self):
+  def close_episode(self, episodic_weight_multiplier=1.0, do_update_value=True, do_update_weight=True):
     """ Close previously opened episode

     This API will close the episode opened previously by a call of `new_episode()`.
     The samples added to this episode by `add_entry()` will be saved and post-processed to compute multi-step return R_t and priority weight w_t for sampling.
     The behaviour of closing a closed episode is undefined and should be avoided.
-    The number of `num_episode()` will increase by 1 after calling this method. """ pass
+    The number of `num_episode()` will increase by 1 after calling this method.

+    :param  episodic_weight_multiplier   Episodic weight multiplier.
+This will scale the sampling weight for all samples in an episode.
+    :param  do_update_value              Whether we should update q-value estimation value (qvest) for samples in this episode.
+    :param  do_update_weight             Whether we should update the prioritized sampling weight for samples in this episode.
+    """
+    pass

   def add_entry(self, s, a, r, p, v, i, init_w):
     """ Add an entry to currently opened episode

     This API will add an entry (s,a,r,p,v,i) to current opened episode.
-    The behaviour of adding entries to a closed episode is undefined and should be avoided.
+    The behaviour of adding entries to a closed episode is undefined.
     The number of `num_episode()` may decrease by 1 if space is insufficient.

     :param  s: state   (should match state_buf)